-Vitae has supported individuals and workplaces through a number of major events over recent times including the Christchurch terror attack of 15 March 2019, the Whakaari White island volcanic eruption of 9 December 2019 and over the Covid – 19 pandemic of 2020.
+Vitae has supported individuals and workplaces through a number of major events over recent times including the Christchurch terror attack of 15 March 2019, the Whakaari White island volcanic eruption of 9 December 2019 and during the Covid – 19 pandemic since 2020.

 We have been able to support the many workplaces that closely interact within these major events and on the disruptions that trauma has caused in the workplace.